bokkagroup/atom/README.md

 ## Requirements

-This theme is part of an ecosystem made up of a couple of plugins designed to provide an MVC type of experience while developing your Wordpress themes.
-That being said this theme should be compatible with most Wordpress plugins.
+This theme is part of an ecosystem made up of a couple of plugins designed to provide an MVC type of experience while developing your WordPress themes.
+That being said, this theme should be compatible with most WordPress plugins.

-* **PHP** - Minimum 5.3.0 and above, Recommended 7.
-We encourage the use of namespacing and autoloaders which are not availavle in earlier versions of php.
+* **PHP** - Minimum 5.3.0 and above, recommended 7.
+We encourage the use of namespacing and autoloaders, which are not available in earlier versions of PHP.
 We also encourage the use of PSR linting.

-* [**Nodejs/NPM**](https://nodejs.org/en/) -  Node  6.2.0 and greater.
-NPM 2.15.9 and greater.
-We rely upon npm to provide all of our packages for linting, JS/CSS concatenation and interpretation.
-NPM will install everything you need like gulp and webpack to get running
+* [**Node.js**](https://nodejs.org/en/)/[**npm**](https://www.npmjs.com/) -  Node 6.2.0 and greater, npm 2.15.9 and greater.
+We rely on npm to provide all of our packages for linting, JS/CSS concatenation and interpretation. npm will install everything you need to get running, like gulp and webpack.

-* [**Wordpress**](https://wordpress.org/) - Recommended 4.7 and above.
-This framework goes against most Wordpress conventions and encourages conventions used by the greater PHP community.
-That being said, it was built with wordpress compatibility in mind and should work fine with Wordpress 3.0.
-As well it should work just fine with all/most Wordpress conventions.
-Although it wasn't designed for migrating old themes to the MVC theme.
-Your likely to be using this for the creation of new projects, in which we recommend you use the latest version of Wordpress.
+* [**WordPress**](https://wordpress.org/) - Recommended 4.7 and above.
+Our framework goes against most WordPress conventions and instead encourages conventions used by the greater PHP community.
+However, it was built with WordPress compatibility in mind and should work fine with WordPress 3.0.
+It should also work just fine with all/most WordPress conventions, although it wasn't designed for migrating old themes to the MVC theme.
+You're likely to be using this for the creation of new projects, for which we recommend using the latest version of WordPress.

-* [Bokka WP MVC](https://github.com/bokkagroup/bokka-wp-mvc) - Plugin provides base classes and autoloaders necessary for this theme to work.
-Best installed as a must use plugin.
+* [**Bokka WP MVC**](https://github.com/bokkagroup/bokka-wp-mvc) - This plugin provides base classes and autoloaders necessary for this theme to work.
+Best installed as a [must-use plugin](https://codex.wordpress.org/Must_Use_Plugins).

-* [Bokka Uitilies](https://github.com/bokkagroup/bokka-wp-utilities) - This plugin provides some utilities that will make your development a lot easier.
-While not a hard requirement it may become so in the future and is recommended.
-Best installed as a must use plugin.
+* [**Bokka Utilities**](https://github.com/bokkagroup/bokka-wp-utilities) - This plugin provides some utilities that will make your development a lot easier.
+While not a hard requirement, it may become one in the future and is recommended.
+Best installed as a must-use plugin.

 ### Recommended environment

 We use [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) for our local development environment.
-This reflects what we run in production the most.
+This reflects what we run most frequently in production.

-We've also created a BASH Script that you can use to generate site configurations for VVV as well as scaffold MVC classes.
-If you don't want to use VVV the scaffolding will still work provided you use a similar directory structure.
+We've also created a BASH script that you can use to generate site configurations for VVV and to scaffold MVC classes.
+If you don't want to use VVV, the scaffolding will still work, provided you use a similar directory structure.
 You can install this BASH script with the following command:

 ```
 curl -O https://gist.githubusercontent.com/mikemcguire/2bf24827b89048339589accd35326d91/raw/631f0cd76ac17fc59d3c8d23b187523a78bbfc4d/bokka && chmod +x bokka && sudo mv bokka /usr/local/bin